wethinkcode/Website-Vscode-Monitor-Plugin/README.md

 ## Release Notes

+ ### 0.0.8

+ - Ability to set PollingTime for refresh to happen, it is based on minutes.
+ - Timeouts on request can now be set dynamincally, requires Restart

+ ### 0.0.7

+ - Rework entire system

+ ### 0.0.6

+ - Can open links by clicking on the service
+ - Unreachable services error out with a -1 for now

+### 0.0.5

+ - Now updates list when changes made to setting

+### 0.0.4

+- Interval Working again
+- Images include now thanks to Github action

 ### 0.0.1

 - We have a TreeView of the services
 - Update button to update services

-### 0.0.4

-- Interval Working again
-- Images include now thanks to Github action

-### 0.0.5

- - Now updates list when changes made to setting

- ### 0.0.6

- - Can open links by clicking on the service
- - Unreachable services error out with a -1 for now

- ### 0.0.7

- - Rework entire system

 -----------------------------------------------------------------------------------------------------------